Pro-Panda/Day-Finder/Readme.md

 ## Day-Finder
-It is a program written in C, implementing an algorithm to find the day of any date.
+My first program, written back in 2012, implementing an algorithm to find the day of any date, taught in "Mental Ability Studies"

-Wrote this back in 9th grade, when we were taught this in Mental Ability Studies.
+### Input Format:
+dd-mm-yyyy